orikadi/radyum/README.md

-A restaurant application including user reviews and an interactive map.
+An iOS restaurant application including user reviews and an interactive map.